Outings & ‘Innings’

 Apart from the annual residential trips in the upper school, there are normally no extra charges levied for outings.

 On other occasions experts are brought into the school to talk to the children.
 These are called ‘innings’.
-Examples of ‘innings’ are a workshop about Florence Nightingale, a drama activity about Katie Morag and an island home, a maths magician and storytelling workshops.
+Examples of recent innings include a workshop about Florence Nightingale, a drama activity about Katie Morag and an island home, a maths magician, storytelling workshops and the exotic Rocky’s Animals.
+As part of the Dukes Education initiative, Poetry Together, we also welcome award-winning authors and poets to Orchard House to deliver inspiring workshops to our pupils from Year 3 to Year 6.
 Parents who are celebrating events such as Thanksgiving or Diwali are sometimes invited into their child’s form to share traditions with the whole group.

-An International Day is held when all the cultures represented in the school are celebrated.
+We also hold an International Day when all the cultures represented in the school are celebrated.
 Parents will be informed in advance by e-circular when these outings are going to take place.